-2.1 The Issue With Participation
+2.1 The Issue With Enabling Participation

 Given the scenario mentioned above, if a group of participants are to play music, the devices that they use for this participation cannot be traditional instruments.
-Instead, the devices need to possess some form of artificial intelligence which might allow the group to produce a coherent musical output, and help the participants do so via local interaction with other participants, i.e. without requiring an expert to direct their interaction.
+Instead, the devices need to possess some form of artificial intelligence which might allow the group to produce a coherent musical output, and help the participants do so via decentralised interactions with other participants, i.e. without requiring an expert to direct their interactions.
 Devices helping with coherence are required due to the assumption that the participants do not possess sufficient musical knowledge to produce a satisfactory result on their own.
 As such, what gets played should be influenced by the devices to some extent, whilst making sure that the participants are still able to explore the musical space themselves.
-Devices helping with local interaction are required in order to adhere to the vision of a "band" where members organise themselves into taking turns playing solos, without a central authority directing them.
+Devices helping with decentralised interaction are required in order to adhere to the vision of a "band" where members organise themselves into taking turns playing solos, without a central authority directing them.
+Moreover, participants not possessing sufficient musical knowledge also renders them to be unfamiliar with the modes of communication used by trained musicians to a large extent.
 Thus, deciding who plays the solo next should be dealt with by the devices interacting intelligently with each other on behalf of the participants.
 Such intelligence in the devices forms the crux of the issue with making participants play together effectively within our musical scenario.